It is the most common form of degenerative joint disease and is the leading cause of disability in people over 50 years.

-Osteoarthritis of the hands can have a great impact on your ability to perform the tasks associated with daily life.
+Osteoarthritis of the hands can have a significant impact on your ability to perform the tasks associated with daily life.
 However, treatments that range from changes in lifestyle to surgery can help.

 Osteoarthritis in your hips

 Osteoarthritis can occur in one or both hips.
-In this way, it differs from RA, which usually occurs in both hips at the same time.
+In this way, it differs from RA, which usually occurs in both hips simultaneously.

 Osteoarthritis of the hips is a slowly degenerative condition.
-Many people discover that they are able to combat their symptoms for many years through the use of medication, exercise and physical therapy.
+Many people discover that they can combat their symptoms for many years through medication, exercise, and physical therapy.
 The supports, like the canes, can also help.

-If the condition gets worse, steroid injections, other medications, or surgery can help relieve it.
+If the condition worsens, steroid injections, other medications, or surgery can help relieve it.
 Alternative therapies can also help, and new technologies are on the horizon.

 Osteoarthritis in your knees

-Like osteoarthritis of the hip, knee osteoarthritis can occur in one or both knees.
-Age, genetics and knee injury may play a role in osteoarthritis of the knee.
+Like hip osteoarthritis, knee osteoarthritis can occur in one or both knees.
+Age, genetics, and knee injury may play a role in knee osteoarthritis.